 Prior to the grant of RSUs, directors may elect to defer receipt of the underlying Common Stock upon vesting.
-If the director so elects, the director will not be considered the owner of the underlying Common Stock and will not receive voting rights or dividends on the Common Stock until the deferral period expires, which is a date specified by the director or six months after the director's departure from the Board.
+If the director so elects, the director will not receive voting rights or dividends on the Common Stock until the deferral period expires, which is a date specified by the director or six months after the director's departure from the Board; provided however, beginning with RSU grants made in fiscal 2023, directors who elect to defer receipt of the underlying Common Stock will receive dividends upon vesting, but will still not receive voting rights until the deferral period expires.
 At the expiration of the deferral period, the director becomes the owner of the underlying Common Stock.